oeitam/mgtd/README.md

  - when writing this line: edit @1168 Description | set a meeting on debug tools an .... it did not work with this error: set param FAILED with ERROR.
 So it thought it was a set param command, while it was edit command (no error message set).
 Need to check how come ...
  - add the ability to jsut print out one field, especially the description, so it can be easily copied elsewhere
  - scenario: created a new megeproject. created a new project. tried to do move of an existing activity to thei new project. this failed.
 After exiting and restarting - it worked.
- - add ability to search for all items containing a word (open and closed).
-Can add filtering on columns ... the goal is to be able to say 'did I had task/activity on this in the past' ?

  -
  - search to TODO and fix
  - document all commands